JuliaGeodynamics/JustPIC.jl/docs/examples/field_advection3D.md

 end
 ````

-Next we initalize the particles
+Next we initialize the particles

 ````julia
 nxcell    = 24 # initial number of particles per cell